-If you’ve ever tried to extract data from dozens of PDFs you know how quickly the task turns into chaos.
+If you’ve ever tried to extract data from dozens of PDFs, you know how quickly the task turns into chaos.
+Manual copy-paste work, inconsistent layouts, and OCR errors make it a nightmare—especially when accuracy matters.

+That’s exactly why I built the Document AI Starter: a simple, ready-to-run workflow powered by Google Cloud Document AI Form Parser and Python.
 It’s designed to help developers, analysts, and automation builders go from unstructured PDFs to clean, structured outputs in just a few steps.

 Phase 1: Setting Up Google Cloud

-To make Document AI work, you first create a dedicated project, enable the API, and generate a secure service account key.
+Everything begins in the Google Cloud Console.
+To make Document AI work, you create a dedicated project, enable the API, create a processor, and give your application a safe way to authenticate.

 Setup Highlights

-- Create a new project (
+- Create a new project, such as

 Phase 2: Configuring the Local Environment